MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-architecture-content.md

 For example, you could define a Conditional Access policy that requires a known user and a known device for access to a sensitive resource that needs to be accessed by both guests and employees.
 When guests come from a managed device, the access request won't work.
 You'd need to adjust the Conditional Access policy to meet both requirements, which typically would result in a policy that meets the less secure requirement.

-Another approach would be to try to define access policies based on where a user is in the organization.
-This approach could result in many Conditional Access policies and might be unmanageable.
+Another approach is to try to define access policies based on where a user is in the organization.
+This approach might result in many Conditional Access policies and might be unmanageable.

 A better approach is to structure policies related to common access needs and bundle a set of access needs in a persona for a group of users who have the same needs.
 Personas are identity types that share common enterprise attributes, responsibilities, experiences, objectives, and access.